DavidSchinazi/draft-schinazi-masque-connect-ip-dns/draft-schinazi-masque-connect-ip-dns.md

 When sending a DNS_REQUEST capsule, the sender MUST generate and send a new non-zero request ID that was not previously used on this IP Proxying stream.
+Note that this request ID namespace is distinct from the one used by ADDRESS_ASSIGN capsules (see {{Section 4.7.1 of CONNECT-IP}}).

 An endpoint that receives a DNS_REQUEST capsule SHALL reply by sending a DNS_ASSIGN capsule with the corresponding request ID.
 That DNS_ASSIGN capsule